STUDY: Are Veteran’s Seen as Lacking Emotional Intelligence? Stereotypes and Implications for Veteran Employment

 The learning objectives of this session include: providing a framework for understanding a critical way in which veterans may be stereotyped, the consequences of those stereotypes for veteran employment, and how both veterans and employers can reduce this bias.

-This session is an extension of a research paper published in September 2019 by Duke University’s Fuqua School of Business, authored by Dr. Kurt Gray of the University of North Carolina at Chapel Hill, Dr. Steven Shepherd of Oklahoma State University, Dr. Kurt Gray of the University of North Carolina at Chapel Hill and Dr. David Sherman.
+This session is an extension of a research paper published in September 2019 by Duke University’s Fuqua School of Business, authored by Dr. Kurt Gray of the University of North Carolina at Chapel Hill, Dr. Steven Shepherd of Oklahoma State University, Dr. Aaron Kay of Duke University and Dr. David Sherman.
 The research was funded by a Microsoft Military Affairs research gift.